A Short Story by Nasir Ali Hussain.

 He was Irish and somewhere in his thirties.
 He spoke in a wonderfully, lyrical Dublin accent.
 His voice was a prominent part of the school choir and, in my opinion, was the one thing that elevated the choir from sounding like a cats’ chorus.
 His appearance though did him no favours.
 He was thin in a way that made his clothes sort of hang off of him.
 His orange coloured, Brillo pad hair and pale skin and freckles were the subject of many a cruel barb or out of place jibe.

-Anyway, he deserved better.
+Anyway, for all his patience and efforts he deserved better.
 I know that much.
 He should have been teaching at the historic Harrow School on the Hill ten minutes away from us.
 Those boys with their slicked, patted down hair and thick NHS glasses would have listened to him there.
 He would have been paid better too.
 I don’t know, maybe he taught at our comprehensive as some sort of penance?

 “No!
 No!
 Don’t do dat!
 Jayzus!
 Dat’ll only make tings worse!”

 He was right too.
 By the time he had run off to get a bucket of sand to douse the thing out the fire had burnt right through the solid wood lab table.
 We thought it was hilarious, as he sat there with his head in his hands mumbling unintelligibly to himself.
 The episode became a school legend and could have lost him his job.
 It was our finest hour for sure, but also our final hour as the school’s premier hooligans.

 One Monday after half-term break, he came back to school with a goatee, a perm that verged on being a mullet and a new attitude.
 His dress sense had changed too. it was more suave and expensive, like those iconic 80’s clothes worn by Crockett and Tubbs in Miami Vice.